 "We have the advantage of perfect climate of Napa and Sonoma that makes our job an easy one.
 Take lead from Mother Nature, go with the flow and trust the outcome with outmost respect."

-My job as a winemaker begins with the decision of when to pick the fruit.
+My passion for crafting great wine drives all my decisions as a winemaker.
+It all begins with possibly the most important decision of when to pick the fruit.
 After an entire year’s hard work in the vineyard it's crucial not to pick the grapes too early or we will end up with vegetative flavors in the final product.
 Harvesting too late leads to wine which loses its inherent characteristics and becomes too jammy.
 With high elevation Cabs I always wait for the tannins to soften and the grape nuts to brown.
 At the coast I wait for the acids to mellow and the flavors to deepen.
 Patience is a virtue and extended "hang time" for the fruit is always welcomed.
 We usually harvest at night when temperatures are colder and, as the sun rises over Sonoma and Napa, we are transporting our grapes to the crush pad.

 All of the members of the En Garde team take part in the winemaking process.
 We take pride in collaborating and value each person’s perspectives and fortes.
 Our grapes are sorted and destemmed but never crushed.
 Additions of whole clusters are not uncommon- especially for our Pinot Noirs.
 Gorgeous bins of grapes- which look like plump blueberries- "chill" for a few days before we begin the fermentation process.
 This process, called “cold soaking” allows the wine to take on important, water soluble flavors.